Breed Tips

 Beyond their striking looks, Bernese Mountain Dogs are celebrated for their friendly and calm disposition.
 Affectionately referred to as "gentle giants," they thrive on human companionship and are particularly good with children.
 Their loyalty and intelligence make them trainable and reliable family pets.
 Despite their large size, they are gentle and patient, making them suitable for various living situations.
 Whether enjoying outdoor adventures or snuggling on the couch, Bernese Mountain Dogs bring joy, love, and a sense of security to households fortunate enough to welcome them into their homes.

-What is the price of a Bernese Mountain Dog?
+How Much is a Bernese Mountain Dog?

-Adoption: $50 - $500
+Adopting a Bernese Mountain Dog: $50 – $500

 Monthly costs for a Bernese Mountain Dog